Tetris in the sky: Gamers play on Philly building

 It wasn’t the first time Tetris has been played on a building.
-But the 100,000-square-foot “screen” — which includes the north and south faces of the structure — could be a record.
+But the 100,000-square-foot (9,300-square-meter) “screen” — which included the north and south faces of the structure — could be a record.

 The spectacle kicked off a citywide series of events called Philly Tech Week.
 It also celebrated the upcoming 30th anniversary of a game revered as the epitome of elegance and simplicity, said Frank Lee, an associate professor of digital media at Drexel University.